 Understanding Adverse Possession in Arkansas

 Adverse possession laws may allow squatters to gain ownership of the property if they meet certain requirements.
 These laws were put into place for the good of the land in the US.
-Essentially, if the owner isn’t taking care of the land or isn’t using it, someone who is going to maintain the land can attempt to lay claim to it.
+Essentially, if the owner isn’t taking care of the land or isn’t using it, someone who is going to maintain the land can attempt to claim it.

 In the US, there are five legal requirements that a squatter must meet before they can make an adverse possession claim.
 The occupation must be: